-Web view is part of the campus mobile app: it takes content from the internet and uses the phone’s browser engine to show it in the app.
+The web view is part of the campus mobile app: it takes content from the internet and uses the phone’s browser engine to show it in the app.

-A browser engine is like an internet browser, such as Chrome or Safari, but without the full set of features.
+A browser engine is like an internet browser, such as Chrome or Safari, but without the complete set of features.
 Many different apps use the browser engine, not just the campus app.
 A browser engine is a standard part of every smartphone’s operating system.

 The operating system is the base software on the smartphone that controls everything else.
 The browser engine can change depending on the operating system.

-This article will cover the following topics
+This article will cover the following topics.

 Why is Web View important?